tytydraco/yessleep/out/My_13_year_old_son_started_a_youtube_channel_and_one_of_his_followers_are_writing_him_bizarre_messages_part_3.md

 “I’m here, Jase,” I say.
 “I’m not going anywhere.”

 But even as I say it, I feel the lie coil around my tongue.
 Because *something* is already taking him.
 Pulling him deeper, inch by inch, into a place where I can’t follow.
-Trying to drag his consciousness into the screen where I can’t follow.
-To world I could not possibly understand… A world I didn’t want to understand.
+Trying to drag his consciousness into that world behind the screen, where I can’t follow.
+To a world I could not possibly understand… A world I didn’t want to understand.

 I’m losing him… Hours… Minutes… Seconds… I felt the desperate tick of the clock closing in on me.

 And the harder I try to love him back to the surface, the more I feel my own grief—my own guilt—crack the foundations beneath us.
 I mourn Bonnie.
 But I also mourn the version of myself that might’ve saved her.
 The version of me that didn’t let the grief poison everything that came after.
 I neglected my son, I didn’t pay enough attention to his grief… I realize that now.
 And in my absence, I allowed this thing from the early, promising beginnings of cyberspace to creep in like a curse.